 You can view the Future Urban Structure – East Village Comprehensive Development Plan below.
-You can download the below map by clicking here.
+Click here to download the below map.

-Glen Eira City Council is currently exhibiting the East Village Plan.
-If you’d like to make a formal submission on the Amendement, you must make a submission by Wednesday 9 October 2019.
-For more information please visit Glen Eira City Council’s website by clicking here.
+Glen Eira City Council exhibited the East Village Plan in October 2019.
+For more information please visit Glen Eira City Council’s website.

 Previous Community Engagement

-You can read more about the key features, objectives and recommendations for East Village by downloading the community engagement newsletter here.
+You can read more about the key features, objectives and recommendations for East Village by downloading the community engagement newsletter.